thelearninghouse/starter-theme/readme.md

 ### Style Guide

 For common patterns and styles please use this resource.
 This was mostly created for the inbound when they create blog post.
+This style guide should be customized for each client according to their branding and OLC design.
 [View Style Guide](http://tlhstarter.wpengine.com/style-guide)

 ### Sassdoc